 Headed on a road trip from Phoenix to Sedona?
 Wondering what to see along the way?
 Here are the top spots to visit on your Phoenix to Sedona drive.
-Whether you have a one day trip to Sedona or a week for your visit, these stops will make your road trip unforgettable.
+Whether you have a one day trip to Sedona or a week for your visit, these stops will make your drive unforgettable.

 Pin Me for Later!